Home

 • tones (degrees of color mixed with gray).

-But a color wheel won’t necessarily tell you which wall color would look great with your sofa.
+But a color wheel won't necessarily tell you which wall color would look great with your sofa.
+In other words, it can't create real decorating color schemes for you.

-decorating color schemes 3The real neutral colors are white, black, and any mixture of these two, that is, all the different shades of gray.
+Genuine neutral colors are white, black, and any mixture of these two, that is, all the different shades of gray.

 Sometimes brown is seen in the neutral neighborhood as well, but strictly speaking, brown is not neutral.
 It is a mix of many different colors, among them yellow, orange, red, black, and green.